Costa del Sol · Day Trip Guides

 Q.Can I do a day trip to Morocco from Malaga or Marbella?

 Yes, but it is a long day.
 You will need to travel down the coast to Tarifa and take the fast ferry across the Strait of Gibraltar to Tangier (approx. 1 hour crossing).
-Given the border controls, port logistics, and getting around the medina, most visitors choose an organized day tour to Morocco rather than doing it independently.
+Given the border controls, port logistics, and getting around the medina, most visitors choose an organised day tour to Morocco rather than doing it independently.

 Q.Which is better for a first-time visitor: Ronda or Gibraltar?